-Trent has been recognized as a Texas Super Lawyer (a Thomson Reuters service) in 2011, 2012 and 2013.
-He is also a Life Member of the Texas Bar Foundation, a member of the Million Dollar Advocates Forum and a member of the Multi-Million Dollar Advocates Forum.
+Trent has been recognized as a Texas Super Lawyer (a Thomson Reuters service) in 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018.
+He is also a Life Member of the Texas Bar Foundation, a member of the Million Dollar Advocates Forum, and a member of the Multi-Million Dollar Advocates Forum.
 Furthermore, Trent has served as the Vice President for the Jefferson County Bar (2013-2014) and as a Director for the Jefferson County Bar (2000-2001), (2011-2013).
 He also served as a Director and Vice President in the Jefferson County Young Lawyers Association.
 Additionally, Trent was a recipient of the Beaumont Police Officers Association Service Award in both 2002 and 2008.

 90% of Trent’s practice focuses on litigation.
-His extensive trial experience has given him a proven track record of success in personal injury, admiralty and maritime law matters, motor vehicle accidents, business litigation, commercial litigation, Jones Act claims, labor and employment issues, offshore injuries, workers’ compensation, toxic torts and wrongful death claims.
+His extensive trial experience has given him a proven track record of success in personal injury, admiralty and maritime law matters, motor vehicle accidents, business litigation, commercial litigation, Jones Act claims, labor and employment issues, offshore injuries, toxic torts, and wrongful death claims.

 - South Texas College of Law, Houston, Texas – J.D.
 (1992)